firebase/geofire-js/README.md

 #### GeoQuery.onKeyEntered(callback)

 Sets a callback that will fire when a `key` enters this `GeoQuery`.
+The callback will be passed two input parameters, the key of the location and the latitude-longitude pair of the location.
 Returns a `GeoCallbackRegistration` which can be used to cancel the callback.

 You can add as many `onKeyEntered` callbacks as you would like.
 Each one will get called when a `key` enters this `GeoQuery`.
 Each callback must be cancelled individually.

 #### GeoQuery.onKeyLeft(callback)

 Sets a callback that will fire when a `key` leaves this `GeoQuery`.
+The callback will be passed two input parameters, the key of the location and the latitude-longitude pair of the location.
 Returns a `GeoCallbackRegistration` which can be used to cancel the callback.

 You can add as many `onKeyLeft` callbacks as you would like.
 Each one will get called when a `key` leaves this `GeoQuery` and.
 Each callback must be cancelled individually.

 #### GeoQuery.onKeyMoved(callback)

 Sets a callback that will fire when a `key` which is already in this `GeoQuery` moves to another (or the same) location in this `GeoQuery`.
+The callback will be passed two input parameters, the key of the location and the latitude-longitude pair of the location.
 Returns a `GeoCallbackRegistration` which can be used to cancel the callback.

 You can add as many `onKeyMoved` callbacks as you would like.
 Each one will get called when a `key` which is already in this `GeoQuery` moves to another (or the same) location in this `GeoQuery`.
 Each callback must be cancelled individually.